 A B12 deficiency can occur if a person does not consume enough of the vitamin in their diet or if their body cannot absorb it effectively during digestion.

-When a person consumes food that contains vitamin B12, the body takes two steps to absorb it.
+When a person consumes food that contains vitamin B12, the body takes

 First, hydrochloric acid in the stomach separates it from the protein it binds to in food.